MileHacker Logo

 • Theft Prevention: Keep valuables secure during public transit and in crowded areas.

-• Personal Safety: Go with your gut and avoid isolated areas, especially at night.
+• Personal Safety: Go with your gut and avoid isolated areas, after sunset in particular.

 • Communication: Learn a few basic Vietnamese phrases in an emergency.